dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

 ### OrderUpdateV1
 When `OrderUpdateV1` is received, update the order's fill amount to the amount specified.
 - This message is only used to update fill amounts.
 It carries information about an order's updated fill amount.
-- This message is sent out whenever an order's fill amount changes from an action that isn't a `ClobMatch`.
+- This message is emitted when an order's fill amount changes due to something other than a `ClobMatch`.
 - This includes when deliverState is reset to the checkState from last block, or when branched state is written to and then discarded if there was a matching error.
 - An update message will always accompany an order placement message.
 - It's possible for an update message to be sent before a placement message.
 You can safely ignore update messages with order ids not in the orderbook.